-Students are assigned a counselor and are able to access the counselor throughout the day.
+There are several counselors that work at the school who work closely together to meet the individual needs of students.
+Although each counselor focuses on different aspects of our work, the counselors are all accessible to students during the day.
 To ensure that counseling and counseling materials are free from bias and stereotypes on the basis of race, color, sex, gender identity, religion, national origin, sexual orientation, disability, and homelessness, all counselors will encourage students to consider programs of study, course, and occupational opportunities on the basis of individual interests, abilities and skills.
 All counselors will examine testing materials for bias and counteract any found bias when administering tests and interpreting test results.
 Counselors will communicate effectively with ELs and disabled students and facilitate their access to all programs and services offered by the district.
-In addition, counselors ensure that Els have the opportunity to receive guidance and counseling in the language they understand.
+In addition, counselors ensure that ELs have the opportunity to receive guidance and counseling in the language they understand.
 Counselors will support students in educational and occupational pursuits that are nontraditional for their gender.